Why Teak Oil Can Be Harmful for Your Teak Furniture

 The Bottom Line

-Teak is resilient and can defend itself quite well.
-You don’t have to use preservatives or treatments of any kind to keep your teak furniture in top shape.
+Teak is resilient and naturally protects itself.
+You don’t have to use preservatives or treatments to keep your teak furniture in top shape.
 In fact, artificial treatments like teak oil can effectively destroy the longevity of your prized outdoor teak furniture.

-However, in case you want to take your teak maintenance routine up a notch, we suggest you invest in a high-quality teak sealer.
-Better still, you can turn to professionals for help.
+However, in case you want to take your teak maintenance routine up a notch, we suggest investing in a high-quality teak sealer.
+Better still, turn to teak wood experts for help.

 First Published on: Sep 23, 2019